 Upload ZIP File

-Besides the standard plugins, it is also possible to add custom built plugins to the system.
+In addition the standard plugins BlueConic provides, it is also possible to add custom-built plugins to the system.
 These can be uploaded as a zip-file.
-To learn more about creating custom plugins, look in: Packaging a BlueConic plugin.
+To learn more about creating your own custom plugins, see Packaging a BlueConic plugin.

 Register External URL